 Ecological and Economic Impacts

-- Harbors major crop pests, which can be detrimental to the farming industry.
+- Harbours major crop pests, which are detrimental to the farming industry.

 What Can I Do?

 Black Henbane is NOT currently found in the Sea to Sky Corridor, so the best approach to controlling its spread is by PREVENTION.

 This is a high-priority invasive species for the Province of BC, and it is included in the Early Detection and Rapid Response (EDRR) program.